axelarnetwork/axelarate-community/README.md

 # Joining Testnet

 Release information can be found at [`resources/testnet-releases`](./resources/testnet-releases.md).
+See section below on *Catching up from Scratch* if you are starting a fresh node.

 ## Joining as a Node